 - This traditional Easter bread can be stored, at room temperature, in a sealed container, for up to 4 days. *I find that putting it in the fridge dries it out faster

-Had I known that Easter would have been my last Easter eating her Ukrainian Easter bread, I would have eaten even more, I would have savored every bite, but most importantly, I would have hugged her even that much tighter and longer.
+Had I known that Easter would be my last Easter eating her Ukrainian Easter bread, I would have eaten even more, I would have savored every bite, but most importantly, I would have hugged her even that much tighter and longer.

 I later found out that she had a stroke and was not in the greatest of health for quite some time leading up to it.
 She was an uncontrolled Type 2 diabetic, likely never exercised a day in her life and loved to eat the naughty and delicious things she created.
 And although I know my family history, the importance of exercise and healthy eating, have my own concerns about my weight, it still takes a lot of will power to practice moderation and not indulge in too much of my own baking.